bioinformatics-ca/bioinformatics-ca.github.io/resources/R_Tutorial.md

 ?reserved
 ```

-To assign a value to a constant, use the assignment operator <code> &lt;- <code>.
+To assign a value to a constant, use the assignment operator <code> &lt;- </code>.
 This is the default way of assigning values in **R**.
 You could also use the <code>=</code> sign, but there are subtle differences.
-(See: <code>?"&lt;-"<code>).
+(See: <code>?"&lt;-"</code>).
 There is a variant of the assignment operator <code> &lt;&lt;- </code> which is sometimes used inside functions.
 It assigns to a global context.
 This is possible, but not preferred since it generates a side effect of a function.

 ```r
 a <- 5